Convert OnlineConvertOnline

 Kens

-Follow these steps to convert given length from the units of Reed to the units of Kens.
+Follow these steps to convert given Reed value from Reed units to Kens units.

 1. Enter the input Reed value in the text field.

-2. The calculator converts the given Reed into Kens in realtime ⌚ using the conversion formula, and displays under the Kens label.
-You do not need to click any button.
-If the input changes, Kens value is re-calculated, just like that.
+2. The given Reed is converted to Kens in realtime ⌚ using the formula, and displayed under the Kens label.

 3. You may copy the resulting Kens value using the Copy button.

-The formula to convert given length from Reed to Kens is:
+To convert given length from Reed to Kens, use the following formula.

 Calculation